 YOUR MANUFACTURING COMPANY COMPLETE IN ONE SYSTEM

 This is the core of MONITOR.
 The system is optimized for manufacturing and production planning.
-Here you create BOM and routing, make important calculations, and register manufacturing orders that will generate profit.
-Here you can control your loading plans.
-You report and print pick lists, handle pool planning, and use coordinated processing.
-We provide all tools necessary to help you succeed in your line of business.
+Here you can create BOM and routing, perform important calculations, and register manufacturing orders that will generate profit.
+Your loading plans can be controlled here.
+You can report and print pick lists, manage pool planning, and use coordinated processing.
+We provide all the tools necessary to help you succeed in your line of business.

 BOM and Routing

-BOM and routing is one of the most important and fundamental function in an ERP system like MONITOR.
-Here you can add and update operation lists and bills of material (BOM) for the parts.
-The data entered here, such as operation times, quantities, lead times, prices, etc., is important information that is applied throughout the entire system.
-The information from the BOM and routing is used in calculations, requirement calculations, and loading plans.
+BOM and routing is one of the most fundamental functions in an ERP system such as MONITOR.
+Here you can add and update operation lists and bills of material (BOM) for parts.
+The data entered here, such as operation times, quantities, lead times, prices, etc., is key information which is applied throughout the entire system.
+The information from BOM and routing is used in calculations, requirement calculations, and loading plans.

-The main purpose of post-calculation is to perform a financial follow-up after a part/an order has been manufactured/reported.
-Here you compare planned costs with actual costs to find out if it turned out the way we planned.
+The main purpose of post-calculation is to perform financial follow-up after a part/an order has been manufactured/reported.
+Here you can compare planned costs with actual costs to find out if things turned out as planned.

-Here you create new manufacturing orders as well as replan or delete existing orders.
-You can change and replan both main information and the order structure.
-You can also print linked order documents such as drawings.
+Here you can create new manufacturing orders as well as re-plan or delete existing orders.
+You can change and re-plan main information as well as the order structure.
+You can also print linked order documents, such as drawings.

 Loading Plans in Lists and Charts

-It is important to have an overview of your production.
-Is your capacity sufficient today?
-Tomorrow?
-A week from now?
-You can easily handle your loading plans in lists or charts, where you can drag and drop your orders.
+It's important to have an overview of production.
+Is your capacity sufficient at present?
+What about tomorrow?
+Or a week from now?
+You can easily manage your loading plans in lists or charts, in which you can drag and drop your orders.

 Pick Lists for Material

-Documents can be printed in an easy way.
-You can also see which material should be picked from stock to a manufacturing order when using the mobile application.
-If a material has several locations, you will only see the locations that are needed to pick the material.
-If you have already performed a material clearance (booked material), you will see these locations.
+Documents can easily be printed.
+You can also see which material needs to be picked from stock for a manufacturing order when using the mobile application.
+If material has several locations, you'll only see the locations that are needed to pick the material.
+If you have already performed material clearance (booked material), these locations will be shown.
 Otherwise, locations are suggested according to age analysis in MONITOR.
-If a part appears several times in the same pick list, the deduction will be made according to the requirement date, so that the material row that is needed first is withdrawn from the oldest location.
+If a part appears several times in the same pick list, the deduction is made according to the requirement date, so that the material row that is needed first is withdrawn from the oldest location.
 When the disposable balance of that location is zero, the material row continues to make withdrawals from the second-oldest location, and so on.

 Operation and Material Reporting

-It is easy to report time and quantity for one operation at a time, by entering the report number of the operation.
-If you need to perform partial reporting, each report is totaled with regard to both quantity and time.
-The loading will be balanced in proportion to the reported quantity.
-In the same way you can easily report quantity for one material at a time, by entering the report number of the material.
-If you are making a partial reporting for the material, the system will add up the quantity for each partial report that is made.
+It's easy to report time and quantity for one operation at a time by entering the report number of the operation.
+If you need to perform partial reporting, each report is totaled in terms of both quantity and time.
+Loading is balanced in proportion to the reported quantity.
+In the same way, you can easily report quantity for one material at a time, by entering the report number of the material.
+When carrying out partial reporting for the material, the system adds up the quantity of each partial report that is logged.
 The remaining quantity (that reserves material) is deducted by the corresponding quantity that was reported.

 Subcontracts are used to send work to subcontractors.
-You might not have the necessary machines or knowledge, or you might have a high work load at the moment.
-In MONITOR you can easily subcontract part of your production if needed.
-When a manufacturing order including a subcontract is created in MONITOR, a subcontract purchase order is automatically created.
-This also applies if an existing manufacturing order is replanned or an internal operation is replanned and shipped off to a subcontractor when there is a lack of capacity.
-It is easy to follow up on subcontract costs and lead times in MONITOR, which makes it possible for you to control your manufacturing order flow.
+You may not, for example, have the necessary machines or knowledge, or you could have a high workload at a particular time.
+MONITOR allows you to easily subcontract part of your production if required.
+When a manufacturing order including a subcontract is created in MONITOR, a subcontract purchase order is automatically generated.
+This also applies if an existing manufacturing order is re-planned, or an internal operation is re-planned and placed with a subcontractor when there is a lack of capacity.
+It's easy to follow up on subcontract costs and lead times in MONITOR, which makes it possible for you to control your manufacturing order flow.

-Do you have several equivalent machines in your production?
-Then our pool planning might be of interest to you.
-When you create BOM and routing you might not always know which machine will perform the work.
-You then select a pool instead to which several equivalent machines are linked.
-You then delegate the work to one of the machines that is linked to the pool and has capacity to perform the work.
-Delegation of work within the pool can be made manually but also automatically where MONITOR selects the best suitable machine for the work.
+Do you have several machines of the same type on your production floor?
+Then our pool planning facility may be of interest.
+When you create BOM and routing, you may not always know which machine will perform the operation.
+You can then select a pool instead to which several equivalent machines are linked.
+You'll then delegate the work to one of the machines that is linked to the pool and has the capacity to perform the work.
+Delegation of work within the pool can be carried out manually, but also automatically, whereby MONITOR selects the most suitable machine for the work.

-Sometimes you have parts that should or could be manufactured at the same time as other parts and you want to place orders for them at the same time.
-This is perfectly possible in MONITOR.
-If you for instance punch two different parts, part A and part B, at the same time from the same sheet-metal.
-When using coordinated processing, the net requirement calculation will register orders for both part A and part B as soon as a shortage occur of one of them.
-If you register an order manually for part A, the system will automatically register an order for part B, too.
-Coordinated parts are kept together as several main parts on an order, and the same applies when replanning and deleting.
+Sometimes you have parts that should or could be manufactured at the same time as other parts, and you want to place orders for them at the same time.
+This is entirely possible in MONITOR.
+Suppose you punch two different parts - part A and part B - at the same time from the same sheet-metal unit.
+When using coordinated processing, the net requirement calculation will register orders for both part A and part B as soon as there is a shortage of one part.
+If you register an order manually for part A, the system will automatically register an order for part B as well.
+Coordinated parts are kept together as several main parts on an order, and the same applies when re-planning and deleting.

-This module contains support for the entire purchase process, from inquiry to accounts payable.
-Here you register suppliers, use SRM, create inquiries and purchase orders, perform arrival reporting, create transport labels, and perform receiving inspections to make sure everything is correct.
-You also register supplier invoices, manage the accounts payable with invoice payments, and follow up on e.g. purchase statistics, supplier rating, and order backlog.
+This module provides support for the entire purchase process, from inquiry to accounts payable.
+Here you can register suppliers, use SRM, create inquiries and purchase orders, perform arrival reporting, create transport labels, and perform receiving inspections to make sure everything is correct.
+You'll also register supplier invoices, manage accounts payable with invoice payments, and follow up on e.g. purchase statistics, supplier rating, and order backlog.

 Supplier Register with SRM (Supplier Relationship Management)

-It is important to keep track of your suppliers.
-This is the engine of the purchase module where you handle all communication and specific settings regarding your suppliers.
-It is easy to create activities, log activities and email correspondences.
-MONITOR makes sure that that the supplier is not included in any inquiries, purchase orders, invoices, accounts payable, supplier links, or subcontractors for work centers, before removing the supplier from the system..
+It's important to keep track of your suppliers.
+This is the engine of the purchase module, where you'll handle all communication and specific settings regarding your suppliers.
+It's easy to create activities, log activities, and email correspondence.
+MONITOR ensures the supplier is not included in any inquiries, purchase orders, invoices, accounts payable, supplier links, or subcontractors for work centers, before removing the supplier from the system.

 Inquiry to Suppliers – Register, Send, Monitor

 You want to know the price of a product and when it can be delivered.
-This is exactly what you can find out here by sending inquiries to several suppliers to be able to choose the best offer.
-You can also update existing inquiries or delete them.
-When updating an inquiry, you can change the status of it according to the supplier's response, or turn the inquiry into a purchase order (for the entire inquiry or for individual rows).
-You can also copy an inquiry to a new "related" inquiry, e.g. if you wish to revise the inquiry or send a copy of it to another supplier.
+This is exactly what you can find out here, by sending inquiries to several suppliers so you can choose the best offer.
+You can also update or delete existing inquiries.
+When updating an inquiry, you can change its status according to the supplier's response, or convert the inquiry into a purchase order (for the entire inquiry or individual rows).
+You can also copy an inquiry to a new "related" inquiry, e.g. if you wish to revise the inquiry or send a copy to another supplier.

 - You can create purchase orders manually.